nonnymoose/bandcampdl/README.md

 # bandcampdl
 Downloads music albums and tracks from Bandcamp

+**NOTICE:** This project has been moved to GitLab, and all future development will occur there. https://gitlab.com/nonnymoose/bandcampdl

 Run the `bandcampdl` script with each url as an argument to download the corresponding albums from Bandcamp.
 It **will** warn you if you attempt to download some sort of album collection.